dfinity/portal/docs/developer-docs/integrations/rosetta/index.md

         Listening on 0.0.0.0:8080
         Starting Rosetta API server

-    By default, the software **does not** connect to the ledger canister running on the Internet Computer blockchain mainnet, it connects to a testnets.
+    By default, the software connects to a testnet.
+    It **does not** connect to the ledger canister running on the Internet Computer blockchain mainnet.

     If you have been assigned a test network and corresponding ledger canister identifier, you can run the command against that network by specifying an additional `canister` argument.
     For example, the following command illustrates connecting to the ledger canister on a test network by setting the `canister` argument to `2xh5f-viaaa-aaaab-aae3q-cai`.